nir9/welcome/README.md

 I use Windows as my primary OS and Linux using WSL

-On Windows I use a port of Suckless dwm for Windows called [dwm-win32](https://github.com/prabirshrestha/dwm-win32)
+On Windows I use [LightWM](https://github.com/nir9/lightwm) which is a WIP open source tiling window manager I am working on.

 Basic Windows Programming Setup in my videos: